huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 Output files are stored in `~/zjw/20190105/3tail_read_with_tag_other_strand_withA10_remain_A5/`.

-## 4. Alignment
+## 4. Mapping

-For alignment, we run:
+For Mapping, we run:

 ```
 for i in `ls ~/zjw/20190105/3tail_read_with_tag_other_strand_withA10_remain_A5/`